 “Check this out, grandpa!”
 A six-year-old visiting his grandparents has a new party trick.
-He borrows his dad’s smartphone, switches to the Snapchat app, and sets up a selfie with Grandpa.
+He borrows his dad’s smartphone, installs Snapchat, and sets up a selfie with Grandpa.
 Nothing new for Grandpa so far, who has been known to snap a few silly selfies to post himself.

 “Now watch!”
 The boy says.